sagieramos/unitTesting/README.md

 ### Testing

-To test the `stringLength` function, I've written tests to verify its behavior:
+To test the `stringLength` function, We've written tests to verify its behavior:

 1. Ensure the function correctly counts characters in a string.
 2. Extend the function to handle conditions where the string length must be between 1 and 10 characters, throwing errors if conditions are not met.